Ouch! What are blisters? Find out in this article for kids.

 A splint is a support device that keeps an injured area from moving.
 Doctors often use splints to hold bones and joints in place so they can heal after a break.

-Most kids need stitches at one time or another to help a cut heal properly.
-Read this article to learn all about stitches and what they do.
+Many kids need stitches at one time or another to help a cut heal properly.
+Learn all about stitches and what they do.

 Ugh.
 Bellyaches.
 Find out what causes tummy trouble in this article for kids.